RIVarX/rivarjs/README.md

 # rivarjs
 Reactive Instance Variable for JavaScript based on rxjs

 `rivarjs` is a decentralized state management library that automates changes.
 It harmonizes concepts from the object-oriented programming (OOP) and functional reactive programming (FRP) paradigms.
-At its core, `rivarjs` introduces a datatype called `RIVar`, which stands for *Reactive Instance Variable*.
+The heart of `rivarjs` lies in the innovative `RIVar` datatype. `RIVar` stands for *Reactive Instance Variable*.
 This combines *reactive variable* from FRP with *instance variable* (i.e., object's variable) from OOP.

 ## The API